dhampirave/Nashville96-Alt-colors/README.md

 **Windows icons**

-If you are looking for  Windows-like icons i recommend to use either the [default Chicago95 icons](https://github.com/grassmunk/Chicago95/tree/master/Icons) or [SE98](https://github.com/nestoris/Win98SE).
+If you are looking for  Windows-like icons I recommend to use either the [default Chicago95 icons](https://github.com/grassmunk/Chicago95/tree/master/Icons) or [SE98](https://github.com/nestoris/Win98SE).

 ### Screenshots
 <p align="center">